 Trained professionals use their understanding of members to determine the value of a new offering, and then promote it, ensuring it’s a worthwhile investment.

-3. Trainers keep getting feedback.
+3. Coaches keep getting feedback.

 Trained staff members understand that they’re most valuable when they’re on the floor of the fitness center, providing continuing instruction and seeing what employees are using.
 But eyeballs only catch so much.
 Successful companies invest in surveys; a trained staff can send out questions to quantify how employees are feeling about the programs and find out what they would like.